The Protostar System as next-gen GIS (Geographic Information System)

 GIS connects data to a map, integrating location data (where things are) with all types of descriptive information (what things are like there).
 This provides a foundation for mapping and analysis that is used in science and almost every industry.
 GIS helps users understand patterns, relationships, and geographic context.
 The benefits include improved communication and efficiency as well as better management and decision making.

-While this has vast implications for 3D world-building and metaverses that are responsive to their agents (as opposed to 'canned' or pre-programmed game worlds), the immediate terraforming opportunity for a planetary Protostar is as a 2-Dimensional GIS.
+While this has vast implications for 3D world-building and metaverses that are responsive (as opposed to 'canned' or pre-programmed game worlds), the immediate terraforming opportunity for a planetary Protostar is as a next paradigm GIS engine, with a fundamental architectural inversion: what if the map itself was alive?

 Our vision is that once the system is operationalized as a PaaS, users will be able to access a marketplace of pattern inventories from which to terraform their Protostars.
-But until then we can just fantasize with Lloyd’s slides:
+For those who are curious, here are some slides of different GIS that can be generated for Protostar: